ngem1/universal-remote-card/README.md

 Send a global search query to your media platform using the action or default button `search`.
 Like the bulk entry method, the dialog will not send any information until you tap the search button.
 This method cannot be used to enter text into currently visible text fields.

+### Keyboard Interactions and Accessability

+Not to be confused with keyboard input to platforms.
+You can control the elements of this card with your keyboard.
+By default you can focus on any element in the remote by tabbing to or click on it and then actuating it with the arrow or space/enter keys.
+For easier input, any arrow or space/enter keys you type while focused on the remote card itself will be sent to the first circlepad or touchpad in the remote.
+You can also assign any key to any button using the `Keyboard Key` field at the bottom of the interactions pane.
+This button will then actuate when you press this key.
+All actions are supported when using keyboard interactions.
+Multi touch actions can be forwarded to touchpads by holding down the shift key.

 ## Icons

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/editor_icons.png" width="600"/>

 You can add custom SVG path icons to use with this card using the icons tab.
-The custom icons list works the same as the custom actions list, except that there is only one type of custom icon you can add.
+The custom icons list works the same as the custom elements list, except that there is only one type of custom icon you can add.

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/editor_icons_editor.png" width="600"/>

 Each custom icon has to have a name and a SVG path.
 The SVG path must generate a 24x24 pixel icon to properly render in the remote.
 A preview of the icon is shown below the path.
 I highly recommend using a tool like [this SVG path editor](https://yqnn.github.io/svg-path-editor/) to modify SVG paths to work with this card.

-Once setup, you can reference these icons in custom actions in the icon field by name.
+Once setup, you can reference these icons in custom elements in the icon field by name.
 Many default sources similarly use SVG paths instead of the Home Assistant built in icons.
 If you have an SVG icon you wish to add to this project, you can create a feature or pull request to do so.

 # YAML Examples